What is Blogging?

 Two simple words but requiring a rather complex answer.
 The reason for this is because there are so many possible types of blog.
 To simplify things, we need to divide blogs into two categories – non-commercial and commercial.

 Non-commercial blogs are those created by individuals just for fun.
 They may enjoy writing or photography and simply want to share their hobbies with the world.
 These blogs are mainly started with simple intent – for example, a hobbyist who writes about crafts.

 Commercial blogs are created for the purpose of furthering business objectives.
-For example, a company selling frozen seafood may make use of a blog segment for Search Engine Optimization (SEO) reasons – to increase traffic volume.
+For example, a company selling frozen seafood may make use of a blog segment for marketing reasons – to increase traffic volume and improve business branding.